WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 to practice creating components and passing information into them.

-We'll build a simple website that shows title and runtime information about the original Lord of the Rings Trilogy.
+We'll build a simple website that shows title and runtime information about the original Lord of the Rings trilogy.

 Specifically, at the end of this lesson, your solution will look like what you see here.